 All school personnel who administer NeSA tests must receive complete training in test administration and are responsible for appropriate test ethics and security practices.

-Beginning in the 2013-2014 school year, a Nebraska State Accountability Security Manual will be distributed to provide an overview of the facets of test security in place in Nebraska, test security practices required in districts, and links to all forms needed for NeSA test security (also included in this Update).
+Since 2013-2014, a Nebraska State Accountability Security Manual has been distributed to provide an overview of the facets of test security in place in Nebraska, test security practices required in districts, and links to all forms needed for NeSA test security (also included in this Update).